OmkarKotekar/Email-Spam-Detection/README.md

 # Email-Spam-Detection

-First clone this repo using git bash if you have else download zip file.
-Then go to spam-email-detection folder.
-Then open terminal in this folder.
-Type npm install.
-Then type npm run dev to run frontend in same terminal.
-Open another terminal in same folder.
-Type python server.py to run backend.
+To get started, follow these steps:

+1. **Clone Repository:** Begin by cloning this repository using Git Bash, or alternatively, download the zip file and extract it.

+2. **Navigate to Folder:** Once cloned or extracted, navigate to the "spam-email-detection" folder in your terminal.

+3. **Install Dependencies:** Use npm to install the required dependencies by typing `npm install` in your terminal.

+4. **Run Frontend:** Start the frontend by typing `npm run dev` in the same terminal.
+This command will launch the frontend of the application.

+5. **Run Backend:** Open another terminal within the same folder and type `python server.py` to run the backend of the application.
+This file (`server.py`) is responsible for connecting the frontend and backend components.

 Note:
-server.py - For connecting frontend and backend. spam_detector.py - ML Model.
+- `server.py` is responsible for connecting the frontend and backend.
-If done changes in project, use github to upload if downloaded zip or else upload using git commit of gitbash.
+- `spam_detector.py` contains the Machine Learning model used for spam detection.

+If you make any changes to the project, remember to upload them to GitHub.
+If you downloaded the zip file, use Git Bash to commit and push the changes.
+If you cloned the repository, you can simply use Git commands to commit and push the changes to GitHub.